Cayozitoo/Cayozitoo/README.md

 ## Hello World!
 I'm Cayo, a Brazilian Software Engineering Student 👋🏼
-💻 currently working as a software engineering intern at Arpsist, a leader in digital security and infrastructure
-🎓 studying Software Engineering and passionate about mobile development and cybersecurity
+🎓 studying Software Engineering
-🛠️ experienced in REST API development, automation with C#, and network integration with Fortinet | Extreme | Ruckus
+🛠️ experienced in REST API development, automation with C#

 🎖️ awarded in the Brazilian Army for outstanding IT service, mapping the entire 7th Military Region
 🏐 volleyball enthusiast – played professionally for the Army team in regional championships